Tumut

 Tumut is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Tumut, as per the latest Census data, consisted of 85.7% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Tumut's dwelling structure, as per the latest Census, consisted of 85.7% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
-Home ownership in Tumut stood at 37.7%, with mortgaged dwellings accounting for 29.5% and rented dwellings making up 32.8%.
-The median monthly mortgage repayment was $1,300, aligning with the Non-Metro NSW average.
-However, the median weekly rent in Tumut was $245, compared to Non-Metro NSW's $230.
+Home ownership in Tumut was at 37.7%, with the remaining dwellings either mortgaged (29.5%) or rented (32.8%).
+The median monthly mortgage repayment in Tumut was $1,300, aligning with Non-Metro NSW's average.
+The median weekly rent figure was recorded at $245, compared to Non-Metro NSW's $230.
 Nationally, Tumut's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing